Your estate plan is more than just your legal documents. It includes sharing useful information for your loved ones outside of your will.

 Financial assets

 Your financial assets are accounts of financial value that you own.
 Financial assets can be tricky because your executor may not even know they exist.
-By providing the location of your accounts and financial assets, your executor will easily be able to connect with financial institutions when settling your estate.
+By providing the location of your accounts and financial assets as well a description of each account, its value and other relevant documentation, your executor will easily be able to connect with financial institutions when settling your estate.

 Some financial assets to include in your list of assets include: